6 Important Workplace Adaptability Skills (With Examples)

 Updated June 20, 2022 | Published February 25, 2020

 Published February 25, 2020

 Being able to adapt to changing environments and work processes makes you a competitive job candidate and a strong overall professional.
 Having adaptability skills means you are open and willing to learn new things and take on new challenges.
 Additionally, developing your adaptability can also mean developing other soft skills like communication and interpersonal skills.

 In this article, we explore what adaptability is, what adaptability skills are, how to improve these skills and how you might highlight adaptability skills on a resume, in a cover letter and during an interview.

 Adaptability means the ability to be flexible and adjust to changing factors, conditions or environments.
 Being adaptable is a highly valued skill in nearly every workplace.

 What are adaptability skills?

 Adaptability skills are qualities that allow you to adjust to changes in your environment.
-Being adaptable at work can mean you can respond quickly to changing ideas, responsibilities, expectations, trends, strategies and other processes.
+Being adaptable at work means you can respond quickly to changing ideas, responsibilities, expectations, trends, strategies and other processes.
 Being adaptable also means possessing soft skills like interpersonal, communication, creative thinking and problem-solving skills.

-Being adaptable in the workplace can be important when working on projects, developing strategies and implementing different approaches to doing your job.
-By showing adaptability skills, you are revealing how motivated you are to try new things and learn new skills.
+Being adaptable can be important when working on projects, developing strategies and implementing different approaches to meeting goals.
+By showing adaptability skills, you reveal how motivated you are to try new things and learn new skills.

 Read more: Soft Skills: Definitions and Examples